 Now let's just say, despite all your best efforts to prevent the cream cheese frosting from separating, it does.
 You'll see that the mixture will become broken, sweaty and lumpy.
 Normally, a broken looking buttercream can usually come back together after beating some more.
 With the addition of the cream cheese, this doesn't happen.
 The water separates from the cream cheese and the more you beat it, the worse it gets.
 Don't throw the mixture away in frustration.
 I know, it will look so ugly that you might be tempted to.

-To fix it, boil a pot of water and once it comes to a boil, hold the mixture over boiling water and let it heat up.
+To fix it, boil a pot of water and once it comes to a boil, hold the mixture (in a heat-proof boil) over the boiling water and let it heat up.
 Stir it gently to keep it moving.
 Once it has melted to an almost smooth consistency, immediately remove it off the heat.
 Let it cool to room temperature. ( I like to put it in the fridge for a few minutes to speed it up.)
 Beat it on low speed with the paddle attachment on a stand mixer.
 Now watch as it slowly and miraculously turns from a runny mixture into a thick and fluffy cream cheese frosting!

-Mimi's Pumpkin Spice Macaron Shell
+Pumpkin Spice Macaron Shells

 - 130 grams almond flour